ibm-cloud-docs/account/validate-catalog-filter.md

 # Validating the account-level catalog filters
 {: #validate-acctfilter}

-In this tutorial, you validate that you can view all {{site.data.keyword.cloud}} catalog offerings except {{site.data.keyword.appid_short_notm}}.
+In this tutorial, you validate that you can view all {{site.data.keyword.cloud}} products except {{site.data.keyword.appid_short_notm}}.
 {: shortdesc}

 ## Before you begin
 {: #prereqs-acctfilter-validate}

-To complete this tutorial, you need to be assigned only the viewer role on the private catalog service.
-With this type of access, you can view only the offerings included in the filter that the administrator set in [Filtering the {{site.data.keyword.cloud_notm}} catalog for all account users](/docs/account?topic=account-filter-account).
+To complete this tutorial, you need to be assigned only the viewer role on the catalog management service.
+With this type of access, you can view only the products included in the filter that the administrator set in [Filtering the {{site.data.keyword.cloud_notm}} catalog for all account users](/docs/account?topic=account-filter-account).
 You can also view what filters the administrator set, but you can't update them.
 For more information, see [Assigning users access](/docs/account?topic=account-catalog-access).

   If you don't see what you're expecting in the console based on your permissions, try refreshing your session by going to https://cloud.ibm.com/login.
   {: tip}